schneems/rust_macro_tutorial/docs/090_proc_macro_complete.md

 %>
 ```

-One thing to call out here is that I'm using `::std::vec::Vec<String>` this is because the environment where the generated code will live is not "hygenic."
-The [rust refernce](https://doc.rust-lang.org/reference/procedural-macros.html#procedural-macro-hygiene) says more.
-But basically if you used `Vec` then the calling code could change the behavior of your output by accident if they `use some_other_thing as Vec`.
-So to avoid ambiguity, we use full paths and start them with `::` (otherwise someone could `use other_thing as std`).
+One thing to call out here is that I'm using `::std::vec::Vec<String>`.
+The beginning `::` is because the environment where the generated code will live is not hygienic."
+The [rust reference](https://doc.rust-lang.org/reference/procedural-macros.html#procedural-macro-hygiene) says more.
+But basically, if you used `Vec`, then the calling code could change the behavior of your output by accident if they `use some_other_thing as Vec`.
+So, to avoid ambiguity, we use full paths and start them with `::` (otherwise, someone could `use other_thing as std`).

 The logic inside of the function is similar to what we saw before.
-Pull out values from parsed token stream using `syn`.
-And those values to generate rust code with `quote`.
-Like before, we're going to write some doctests that use our features like a user would.
+Pull out values from the parsed token stream using `syn`.
+Use those values to generate rust code with `quote`.
+Like before, we will write doctests that use our features like a user would.
 Beyond convincing you that the code we wrote works, this documentation will be easy to find for anyone using the macro.

 I like to make one example per (major) feature.
-And, if possible, use something that's close to the real-world reason why I added the feature.
+And use something close to the real-world reason why I added the feature.
 In my [book on contributing to open source](http://howtoopensource.dev/), there is a  documentation chapter where we document code someone else wrote, I stressed that documentation should help answer the question "why does this (feature) exist."
-Great documentation doesn't just say why the code exists, it shows it.
+Great documentation doesn't just say why the code exists.
+It shows it.

 Add docs for `ignore` now: